 shoe, which is definitely a plus.
 Despite being fairly low priced, the Carson Runner still offers decent features for a running shoe, and good styling as well.
 If found for their lower end of prices, the Carson Runners are definitely a good value and well worth it.

 Traction on the Puma Carson Runner is pretty average.
-On most surfaces there should not be an issue, particularly in the city.
+There should not be an issue on most surfaces, particularly in the city.
 This is mainly thanks to the carbon rubber of the outsole.
 Caution should definitely be taken on more slippery surfaces, but overall traction should not be a major concern.